 Q: What is a business appraisal?

-Simply put, a business appraisal is an opinion of the fair market value of a business (or portion of a business)
+A business appraisal is an opinion of the fair market value of a business (or portion of a business)

 Fair market value is the price at which a willing and able buyer would purchase a business from a willing and able seller, when both parties are acting at arm’s length in an open and unrestricted market, neither of whom are under any compulsion to buy or sell, with both have reasonable knowledge of the relevant facts